pulse2percept/pulse2percept/doc/topics/implants.rst

 Visual Prostheses
 =================

-An implant describes the device: its electrodes, their geometry and location, and how a source stimulus becomes the current those electrodes deliver.
+An implant describes the device: its electrodes, their geometry, the tissue it sits on, and the device-specific rules that turn a source into the stimulation those electrodes deliver.

+An implant holds no stimulus.
+What it delivers is derived from a source, on demand, by :py:meth:`~pulse2percept.implants.Implant.prepare_stim`; see :ref:`topics-stimulation`.
+Where the device sits in tissue is not device geometry either: electrode coordinates are device-local, and ``implant_position``, ``implant_rotation`` and ``implant_depth`` are model parameters (see :ref:`topics-coordinates`).

 Generic device machinery lives at the root of :py:mod:`pulse2percept.implants`; devices live under the anatomical target